nnMIL: A generalizable multiple instance learning framework for computational pathology

-Here, \textbf{\emph{we propose a training-centric perspective that focuses on efficient training in the foundation-model era, rather than MIL network design.}} We systematically investigate MIL training strategies and distill them into nnMIL, a simple yet generalizable framework that unifies patch-level foundation-model embeddings with stable and scalable slide-level learning. nnMIL resolves the long-standing limitation of single-batch training by introducing patch sampling, which converts variable-length bags into fixed-length sub-bags and enables large-batch optimization using balanced mini-batches.
+Here, we propose a training-centric perspective that focuses on efficient training in the foundation-model era, rather than MIL network design.
+We systematically investigate MIL training strategies and distill them into nnMIL, a simple yet generalizable framework that unifies patch-level foundation-model embeddings with stable and scalable slide-level learning. nnMIL resolves the long-standing limitation of single-batch training by introducing patch sampling, which converts variable-length bags into fixed-length sub-bags and enables large-batch optimization using balanced mini-batches.
 For slide-level aggregation, nnMIL employs a sliding-window scheme that integrates predictions from multiple overlapping sub-sampled embeddings, effectively functioning as an ensemble and providing principled uncertainty estimates for model outputs\cite{lakshminarayanan2017simple,gal2016dropout}.
 Furthermore, nnMIL offers a plug-and-play performance enhancement that is compatible with most existing MIL networks, underscoring its extensibility and value for future methodological developments.

-Comprehensive evaluation and benchmarking across 35 clinically relevant tasks using nearly 40,000 WSIs demonstrates that nnMIL consistently outperforms existing MIL methods in disease diagnosis and subtyping, molecular biomarker detection, and pan-cancer prognosis prediction, regardless of the pathology foundation models used for feature extraction.
-Beyond its strong performance, nnMIL provides quantification of model confidence by computing uncertainty scores of the output, which substantially improves accuracy among low-uncertainty cases while reserving cases with the highest uncertainty for selective referral in disease diagnosis.
+Comprehensive evaluation and benchmarking across 35 clinically relevant tasks involving nearly 40,000 WSIs demonstrate that nnMIL consistently outperforms existing MIL methods in disease diagnosis and subtyping, molecular biomarker detection, and pan-cancer prognosis prediction, regardless of the pathology foundation models used for feature extraction.
+Beyond its strong performance, nnMIL provides quantification of model confidence by computing uncertainty scores for model predictions, which substantially improves accuracy among low-uncertainty cases while flagging the most uncertain cases for expert review in disease diagnosis.
 For prognosis prediction, the uncertainty scores can be used to further refine survival stratification within the high-risk population.
 By systematically optimizing the configuration of multiple instance learning, nnMIL establishes a versatile framework for solving clinically relevant tasks in computational pathology.

 \Heading{Results}

 \heading{Overview of nnMIL}